mofo7777/Stackoverflow/README.md

 ![Custom Video Mixer](./Media/CustomVideoMixer.jpg)

+## EncodeWithSourceReaderSinkWriter

+Encode a video file using SourceReader and SinkWriter manually.

 ## FrameRateConverterDSP

 This program shows how to use the Frame Rate Converter DSP (CLSID_CFrameRateConvertDmo), using a Source Reader.
 You can change the frame rate of a video stream.
 For example, if the video has 30 fps, you can get 60 fps.